BlackWasp

 price += (price * ValueAddedTax) + DeliveryCharge;

-Not only is this second variant easier to read, it now allows the definitions of tax rules and delivery charges to be changed in a single location.
-The constant values can be modified once and the new value automatically be used many times throughout the code.
+Not only is this second code sample easier to read, it allows the definitions of tax rules and delivery charges to be changed in a single location.
+The constants can be modified once and the new values automatically be updated throughout your code.
 NB: The scope of a constant is defined in a similar manner to variable scopes.

 Declaring a Constant

-A constant is declared using similar syntax to any other variable.
-However, to indicate that the value is fixed and may not be changed at run-time, the const keyword is used as a prefix to the data type.
+Constants are declared using similar syntax to other variables but with the const prefix .
 Here is how the previous example code looks with the constant definitions included:

 double price = 100;